quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part17_6.12_DesignSafe.md

 :p What factor of safety should be chosen for the support posts?
 ??x
-A factor of safety of \( N = 5 \) is recommended to ensure sufficient margin against failure.
+A factor of safety of $N = 5$ is recommended to ensure sufficient margin against failure.
 This value helps in calculating a working stress that balances cost and safety. x??

 ---